 At least two changes of clothing, including underwear and socks, should be kept at IDP at all times.
 All clothes sent or worn to IDP should be labeled with the child's name.
 Each child has a special cubby to hold personal belongings.

 IDP provides a morning and afternoon snack daily; a monthly snack menu is distributed to parents.
-Organic, whole milk is provided at morning and afternoon snacks.
+Organic milk is provided at morning and afternoon snacks.
 Filtered water is available at lunch and throughout the day.
 Parents provide lunch, formula, and other special dietary requirements.
-Containers and bottles should be labeled with the child’s name.
-Glass bottles and jars are not used for feeding at IDP.
+Containers and bottles should be labeled with the child’s name and date.

 A rest period is provided for all children who spend most of their day with us.
 Caregivers help children nap according to their individual needs, which follows a plan developed by the parent(s) and caregiver(s).